-It can be terribly uncomfortable, wanting to offer support to parents of a lost child, but not knowing the best way to do it.
+It can be terribly uncomfortable, wanting to offer support to parents of a baby not alive, but not knowing the best way to do it.
 Sometimes very well meaning and loving expressions can actually be received as insulting and damaging.
 To prevent this, here is a helpful list of ideas for you to consider:

 - Research proves that the level of grief a parent experiences is not conditional upon the age of the child.
 Meaning, younger children are “worth” just as much grief as older children.